©2020 340B Health. Unauthorized copying is expressly prohibited.

 Maximum Allowable Cost (MAC): The maximum payment that a state or private payer will make to a pharmacy for certain multiple-source drugs.
 State Medicaid programs and private payers with MAC programs typically publish their own lists of drugs containing the maximum price at which the program will reimburse for those drugs.
 Most state Medicaid agencies currently administer MAC programs for one or more CODs.
 MAC prices for multiple source drugs in the aggregate may not exceed the federal upper limits in aggregate.

 Medicaid Best Price: For a single source drug or innovator multiple source drug of a manufacturer, the lowest price available from the manufacturer during the rebate period to any wholesaler, retailer, provider, health maintenance organization (HMO), nonprofit entity, or government entity in the U.S. in any pricing structure, in the same quarter for which the AMP is computed.
 Best price is a variable used in the statutory formula for calculating manufacturer rebates owed to state Medicaid agencies and to determine discounts for 340B covered entities.
 Best price takes into account applicable discounts, rebates, or other transactions that adjust prices.
-Best price excludes certain prices, including but not limited to, prices charged to the Department of Veterans Affairs, Department of Defense, Indian Health Service, FSS, state pharmacy assistance programs, Medicaid, 340B covered entities, and Medicare Part D. CMS clarified in the COD rule released February 1, 2016 that manufacturers must exclude from their best price calculations any price charged to a covered entity, not just drugs sold at a 340B price.
-Best price data is not publicly available, but the CBO estimates that best price is on average 63 percent of average wholesale price.
+Best price excludes certain prices, including but not limited to, prices charged to the Department of Veterans Affairs, Department of Defense, Indian Health Service, federal supply schedule (FSS), state pharmacy assistance programs, Medicaid, 340B covered entities, and Medicare Part D. CMS clarified in the COD rule released February 1, 2016 that manufacturers must exclude from their best price calculations any price charged to a covered entity, not just drugs sold at a 340B price.
+Best price data is not publicly available.

 Medicaid Fee-for-Service (FFS): A delivery system for Medicaid recipients whose health care providers are paid for each service they deliver (e.g., office visit, test, or procedure).